joelouthan/Theologicus/src/pastorals/1-timothy6-20-21.md

 Young people are deconstructing.
 Old people are hearing silly myths.
 Most of us in-between just shrug our shoulders and give up.
 We are believing everything we are hearing but we have not turned our ears to God and his word.

->Matthew 6:33 (CSB) But seek first the kingdom of God and his righteousness, and all these things will be provided for you.
+>Matthew 6:33 But seek first the kingdom of God and his righteousness, and all these things will be provided for you.

 Life everlasting, joy, satisfaction, peace, and pleasures forever can only be found in God.